TheMrNaab/op25-headunit/readme.md

 - **Direct Programming**: Web-based utilities will handle software configuration directly, eliminating the need to manually copy configuration files.

 ## Known Issues
-- **Auto Screen Off** The screen will power off after 5 minutes.
-I need to document how to adjust this setting for users.
+- **Auto Screen Off**: The display powers off after 5 minutes of inactivity.
+To change this timeout, open Settings → Power → Screen Blank and select a different interval.
-- **Singular P25 System Support** In the very near future, I will release a version that supports channels using different P25 systems.
+- **Singular P25 System Support**: A future release will allow use of channels from multiple P25 systems simultaneously.
-- **Utilities** The utilities folder contains webpages that create configuration files.
-I will streamline this process soon.
+-	**Utilities**: The utilities folder contains web pages that generate configuration files.
+This process will be simplified in an upcoming update.
-- **OP25** This software requires building and rebuilding to meet the required dependancies.
-It is not my script, but the only one in existence that allows this Headunit to work.
-Be patient and the installation process will love you back.
+- **BoatBod’s OP25**: OP25 is the backend software powering this head unit.
+It must be built (and rebuilt when dependencies change).
+This isn’t my script—it’s the only available solution for this hardware—so please follow the build instructions exactly.
-- **Audio Output** The audio works based off of your system's default audio out device.
-On a Pi 4, this is the AUX jack.
-On a Pi5, this is an HDMI jack. *I will update my code later this week with the option to select audio devices.*
+**Audio Output**: Audio defaults to your system’s primary output (AUX on a Pi 4; HDMI on a Pi 5).
+An option to select a different audio device will be added later this week.

 ## Requirements